PowerX-NOT/parking-vision/README.md

-# Parking Slots Identification and Occupancy Tracking using Computer Vision
+# 🚗 Parking Slots Identification and Occupancy Tracking using Computer Vision

 ## 📌 Objective

-To build a computer vision system that detects parking slots and tracks their occupancy status using input from images or video.
-The system helps parking lot owners know the current availability status in real time.
+To build a computer vision system that detects parking slots and tracks their occupancy status using input from images or videos.
+This system helps parking lot owners monitor slot availability in real time.

 ---

 ## ⚙️ Features

-- Accepts both image (`.jpg`, `.png`) and video (`.mp4`, `.avi`) as input
+- Supports both image (`.jpg`, `.png`) and video (`.mp4`, `.avi`) inputs
 - Detects parking slot locations
 - Classifies slots as **occupied** or **vacant**
 - Displays real-time visualization with colored boxes and slot counts

 ---